Gotxiko/gohtmx-fw/Readme.md

-# Gtz Framework - GO + HTMX
+# GO + HTMX Simple Framework

-This project aims to be a framework for creating simple multilanguage websites using Go.
+This project is a learning playground that aims to create a very very simple Go+HTMX framework.
 Build custom routes with mux, and make use of HTMX for reactivity and requests.
 The project is built with GO, HTML, CSS and JS, and uses PM2 to keep the server running.

 ## Folder structure